clbarnes/citepy/README.md

 ## Limitations

 - Author names are not parsed, and are therefore taken as literals
+    - This is a "wontfix".
+Author names *should* be literals.
+A huge amount of complexity is added to tools which attempt, and fail, to encode the complexity of different cultural conventions around handling names.
 - If the package has its own citation information (as numpy, scipy, astropy etc do), citepy will not pick it up - it just uses the package publication metadata
 - Software libraries do not fit into the CSL or bibtex categories very well, and so are cited as the web pages which host them